Slip into a secret garden. Climb to a rooftop oasis. Stroll an elevated park. To get a fresh angle on a city, take a walk on its green side.

 3. Salesforce Park, San Francisco

-Opening August 12 in San Francisco, the 5.4-acre Salesforce Park sits atop the highly anticipated Salesforce Transit Center.
+San Francisco’s the 5.4-acre Salesforce Park sits atop the highly anticipated Salesforce Transit Center.
 The public space includes an amphitheater, restaurants, and a variety of gardens.
 Take an elevator from the Transit Center lobby or, better yet, ride the new gondola that ascends from Mission Square for fifth-story views of the city’s upward-expanding Financial District and SoMa neighborhoods.

 Inspired by the Promenade Plantée in Paris, the High Line, New York’s famous converted rail park planted the seed for urban greenway projects all over the United States.